Go Global with This International Thanksgiving Menu

-If you're looking to broaden your horizons beyond American fare this year, serve up a Thanksgiving dinner spread with flavors from all over the globe.
-Don't worry, the classic turkey and green bean casserole are still featured—we just gave them an international upgrade by seasoning with global herbs and spices.
+If you're looking to broaden your horizons beyond American fare this year, serve a Thanksgiving dinner spread with flavors from all over the globe.
+This handy menu still includes the classic turkey and green bean casserole, but we gave them an international upgrade by seasoning with global herbs and spices.
+These global Thanksgiving dishes, main dish, and dessert will give your taste buds a treat even classic Thanksgiving recipes can't beat.

 Salad: Warm Indian-Spiced Acorn Squash Salad

 Acorn squash always has a place at our table, but this year we're mixing it up with Indian-inspired flavors.
-Use garam masala, a spice blend common in Indian and South Asian cuisine, to add a spicy kick to tender, oven-roasted acorn squash.
+Use garam masala, a spice blend common in Indian and South Asian cuisine, to add a spicy kick to tender oven-roasted acorn squash.
 Add a few cups of torn mustard greens to welcome guests to the table with warm Asian flavors, and serve with a vinaigrette made from pomegranate juice, red wine vinegar, and honey.
+This tasty recipe will fit right in with your other international Thanksgiving side dishes!

 Flavor-Boosting Tip: Just before serving, sprinkle the salad with fresh pomegranate seeds.
-Not only do they add an extra burst of juiciness, but the combination of greens and bright red seeds will also make your salad look more festive.
+Not only do they add an extra burst of juiciness, but the bright red seeds combined with the greens will make your salad look festive.

 Get the recipe: Warm Indian-Spiced Acorn Squash Salad

-Once the flavors of South Asia have been cleared from your table, it's time to travel to Europe.
-This gorgeous layered cauliflower gratin combines French and Swiss flavors into one delectable veggie dish.
-Season cauliflower and purple potatoes with herbs de Provence for a taste of French cuisine, then top with bread crumbs and gooey Gruyere cheese.
+Once the flavors of South Asia have been cleared from your table, it's time to travel to Argentina.
+This gorgeous layered cauliflower side dish combines a fresh herb sauce and roasted chickpeas into one delectable veggie dish.
+Season cauliflower and chickpeas with our take on chimichurri sauce.
+This global Thanksgiving side dish is sure to be a hit!

 Green Bean Side Dish: Sesame Green Bean Tart